jpbernius/tum-thesis-latex/README.md

 For additional hints, have a look at [the wiki][wiki].
 If you still have problems with the template, feel free to [create an issue][issue].
 For general LaTeX questions, use [TeX StackExchange][tex-se].

+## Pandoc
+If you prefer to write your thesis in Markdown, a [Pandoc][pandoc] version of this template is available as `pandoc.tex`.
+A Sample Chapter with FrontMatter is included as `chapters/01_introduction.md` and can be build with `make pandoc`.

 ## License

 [![Creative Commons License][license-image]][license]